scott-fryxell/jumpoff/src/posts/time-for-people.md

 date: 2020-01-05
 ---

-## It's time for people to use realness

 Realness is far enough along now for beta users.
 I want to announce realness to technical people who can help me evaluate it's effectiveness.

 What I need most at first are people to try out nerds.realness.online and see what they think.
 I have yet to set that url up.